chimera-linux/cports/Packaging.md

 templates also have builtin whitelists for split subpackage data, e.g.
 `eudev` will not split off a `-udev` subpackage.

-You can turn off splitting only static libraries with `!splitstatic`.
+You can turn on/off splitting only static libraries with `splitstatic`.

 <a id="automatic_deps"></a>
 ### Automatic Dependencies